OleHolmNielsen/ITwiki/Email.rst

 ================================

 In general AIT only supports Microsoft's Outlook E-mail clients.
-Therefore we have to look elsewhere for guides for non_Microsoft clients.
+We have found some guides for non-Microsoft clients as shown below.

 **Note:** The Office365_ mailboxes require the so-called *Modern Authentication* (OAuth2_) using Azure_MFA_ and the Microsoft_Authenticator_ app on your smartphone.
 Everyone will have to connect to this Azure mail server for IMAP_ (incoming mail) as well as SMTP_ (outgoing mail)::